MikeRogers0/MikeRogersIO/source/blog/2019-03-03-ruby-iso-date-formats.html.md

 ## Pure Ruby

 These are the methods which ship with Ruby's [DateTime class](https://ruby-doc.org/stdlib-2.6.1/libdoc/date/rdoc/DateTime.html), with their associated [strftime format](http://strftimer.com/).
-Where possible you should use these when storing times, or outputing data in some machine readable way (Like an API).
+Where possible you should use these when storing times, or outputting data in some machine readable way (Like an API).

 | Method   |      strftime  Format     |  Output |
 |----------|:--------------------------:|--------|